Options for FingerprintJS server API client

 Search for identification events, including Smart Signals, using

 multiple filtering criteria.
-If you don't provide start
+If you don't provide start or end

 parameters, the default search range is the last 7 days.